TPermanyer/checkers-player/README.md

 A player wins by capturing all opponent pieces or leaving them with no legal moves.

 ## Approach
-I will use OpenAi gym library for RL training and PyGames for the graphic implementation.
+I will use OpenAi gym library for RL training and PyGames for the graphic implementation also with CUDA I will use hardware acceleration to speed up training time .

 ## Environment
 Board representation:
     -  0: empty cell